-This tutorial has been provided by Emma Thompson, owner of the former Sandpiper Sewing School, Milton Keynes, Bucks.
+This EPP travel bag project has been provided by Emma Thompson, owner of the former Sandpiper Sewing School, Milton Keynes, Bucks.

 This handy travel bag holds everything you need to take your English Paper Piecing, (EPP) with you where ever you go.